HadessCS/Zhina/README.md

 ```

-When zhian runs it checks the current directory for a `config.yaml`, if you wish to use a different configuration file use the command `--config /path/to/file.yaml`
+When zhina runs it checks the current directory for a `config.yaml`, if you wish to use a different configuration file use the command `--config /path/to/file.yaml`

 ## Command Line Options